 We encourage and are deeply committed to men's growth and development, and work closely with male leadership organizations on campus.
 Counseling opportunities are also available specifically for men through The Men's Group, held by University Counseling Services.
 We are more than open to engaging in dialogue about how to better support men at the WC, and hope that both men and women will come by the WC to continue this conversation.

 Men face distinct issues at BC, but to create a Men's Center undermines the historical and institutional disempowerment that women have faced and continue to face at BC and across the globe.

 The Women’s Center falls under the student engagement area of the Division of Student Affairs and is a collaborative partner of many organizations on campus such as Health Services, Counseling Services, Thea Bowman AHANA Intercultural Center, the Women and Gender Studies Program, the Office of Health Promotion, and the Division of Mission and Ministry.
 The WC refers students to these offices and co-sponsors events with these and other groups on campus throughout the academic year.

 There are a variety of opportunities for BC students and faculty to get involved in the WC.
 We need many volunteers to help out with events we plan, especially during campaign weeks such as Love Your Body Week or CARE Week.
-If a student is interested in working at the WC, he or she can apply when we advertise for available positions typically at the end of the fall semester.
+If a student is interested in working at the WC, he or she can apply when we advertise for available positions typically at the beginning of the spring semester.
 A student could also apply to become a Bystander Intervention Education presenter if they are interested in preventing or addressing sexual violence on BC’s campus.
 Sophomore and senior women are encouraged to join our THRIVE and RISE mentorship programs, and all students are invited to join our weekly discussion groups, DISH and Current.